Guidelines for prose (written content)

 Page metadata

-Always try to add a summary.
-When using the children shortcode it defaults to creating a summary if one is not defined, which means it grabs the first few paragraphs from the page.
-Usually this “auto-summary” is unsightly so it’s better to carefully craft one rather than relying on “auto”.
+Always try to add a meaningful summary field to the page metadata.
+When using the children shortcode, it defaults to creating a summary if one is not defined, and it does this by grabbing the first few paragraphs/sentences from the page which is often not ideal.
+Usually this “auto-summary” is not very helpful so it’s better to carefully craft one rather than relying on “auto-summary” feature.

 KB articles